 3. The trauma team of medical experts and the transplant team are two different groups of doctors.

 The medical staff that declares a patient dead is not the same staff who harvests an organ donor’s organs.
 In fact, once the patient is declared dead, a national organ procurement organization is notified.
 This organization then oversees the coordination of organ donation.

 4. You don’t have to be dead to be a donor.

-In 2015, 1 out of 5 donations came from living donors.
-Living donors can donate a kidney, lung, partial liver, intestine, and pancreas, as well as certain fluids and tissues.
+In 2015, one out of five donations came from living donors.
+Living donors can donate a kidney, lung, partial liver, intestine and pancreas, as well as certain fluids and tissues.
 You can find out more about the qualifications for being a living donor at the USC Transplant Institute at Keck Medicine of USC.

 5. Becoming an organ donor is different than donating your body to science.

 Organ donations benefit a transplant patient.
 Donating your body to science allows researchers to learn more about the body and make advancements in science.
 If you are on the organ donation registry, your body will not be donated to science.
 To become part of a “willed body program,” you must register with individual medical programs, most of which are affiliated with a university.
 If you live in California, learn more about the Anatomical Gift Program at USC’s willed body program at https://agp.usc.edu/contact-us/.

 You can have whatever type of memorial service you wish — even an open casket funeral is still possible for organ and tissue donors.

 7. Almost all religions allow and even encourage organ donation.